CAPTRSTEAM/survey-app/README.md

 1. **Create Survey**: Use the Survey Builder to create a new survey
    - Follow the 5-step wizard to configure survey details
    - Add sections and questions as needed
-   - Export the survey as a JSON file
+   - Export the survey as a JSON file to you PC

 2. **Deploy Survey**: Use the Survey Taker to administer the survey
-   - Upload the survey JSON to the platform
+   - Create a new survery app configuration
-   - Configure platform settings
+   - Upload the survey JSON to the new configuration
-   - Share the survey link with participants
+   - Add the survey taker app to the desired exercise with the new configuration

 3. **Collect Responses**: The Survey Taker handles response collection
    - Participants complete surveys through the web interface